rchain/Governance-Committee/.github/ISSUE_TEMPLATE/tod---topic-of-discussion.md

 ---

+After reading this page, you may replace this content (below line 9) with your ToD.

 ### Before raising a Topic of Discussion (ToD)

 Candidate topics of discussion should first be discussed with other members so that there has been a degree of peer review before invoking this formal process.
 Discussion can take place in any appropriate collaboration channel or tool.
 Members must make reasonable effort to reach out to and at least inform all parties impacted in the candidate ToD.